LagMemo: Language 3D Gaussian Splatting Memory for Multi-modal Open-vocabulary Multi-goal Visual Navigation: Methodology

 To achieve stable retrieval and cross-view instance alignment, Gaussian features are further discretized via a two-level codebook quantization.
 A coarse partition jointly considers 3D positions and language features, while a fine partition refines categories based solely on language features.
 Then we conduct a 2D-3D feature association between 2D instance-level features from multiple image views and the discretized 3D Gaussian language features.
 Specifically, for each instance category, we render all Gaussians assigned to that category and evaluate their spatial and semantic consistency with the 2D instance masks.
 The instance feature is then assigned to the discrete language category of the Gaussians with the highest similarity score.

 This process produces a language codebook $\mathcal{C}$ where each entry corresponds to a cluster of 3D Gaussians enriched with CLIP features.
-During navigation, a multi-modal query (e.g., text or image) can be projected into the CLIP space and matched against $\mathcal{C}$ to retrieve candidate instances, enabling language-conditioned 3D memory.
+By explicitly leveraging spatial correlations to filter out multi-view noise, this discretization ensures instance-level semantic consistency, thereby establishing a robust language-conditioned 3D memory for precise goal localization.